-6. Coordination with the Crisis Team After Resolution of Threat investigated to provide the crisis team with information that the crisis team may use in assessing or revising the district's All-Hazard School Safety Plan.
+6. Coordination with the Crisis Team After Resolution of Threat

+The threat assessment team will confer with the district's crisis team after a threat has been investigated to provide the crisis team with information that the crisis team may use in assessing or revising the district's All-Hazard School Safety Plan.